-- 2 An entity shall apply this SB-FRS in accounting for all share-based payment transactions including: - (a) equity-settled share-based payment transactions, in which the entity receives goods or services as consideration for equity instruments of the entity (including shares or share options), - (b) cash-settled share-based payment transactions, in which the entity acquires goods or services by incurring liabilities to the supplier of those goods or services for amounts that are based on the price (or value) of the entity's shares or other equity instruments of the entity, and - (c) transactions in which the entity receives or acquires goods or services and the terms of the arrangement provide either the entity or the supplier of those goods or services with a choice of whether the entity settles the transaction in cash (or other assets) or by issuing equity instruments, except as noted in paragraphs 5 and 6.
+- 2 An entity shall apply this SB-FRS in accounting for all share-based payment transactions, whether or not the entity can identify specifically some or all of the goods or services received, including: - (a) equity-settled share-based payment transactions, - (b) cash-settled share-based payment transactions, and - (c) transactions in which the entity receives or acquires goods or services and the terms of the arrangement provide either the entity or the supplier of those goods or services with a choice of whether the entity settles the transaction in cash (or other assets) or by issuing equity instruments, except as noted in paragraphs 3A-6.
+In the absence of specifically identifiable goods or services, other circumstances may indicate that goods or services have been (or will be) received, in which case this SB-FRS applies.